Lucie-H/bag_it_app/README.md

-# bag_it_app
+# BAG IT APP

-A rails app to help you pack your bags
+Just a little Rails app that wants to help you pack your bags.